 Compensation & Benefits

 The salary for a first year fellow is $64,384.
 The Center offers a comprehensive benefits package, and four weeks of annual vacation.

 NWLC is a non-profit organization whose headquarters and staff are based in Washington, D.C., with our office located in historic Dupont Circle.
 However, due to the COVID-19 public health emergency, all NWLC staff are temporarily working remotely.
 We continue to monitor public health guidance and keep safety, science, and flexibility top of mind as we evaluate what reopening looks like for our team.

 NWLC recognizes a staff bargaining unit, NWLC United, affiliated with the Nonprofit Professional Employees Union/IFPTE Local 70, a union for non-profit workers.
 This position is included in NWLC’s bargaining unit.
 Specific employment terms are subject to collective bargaining.

-To apply, please submit a cover letter describing your qualifications and potential project idea, resume, transcript, a 5-10 page writing sample, and contact information for three references via email to FellowED2022@nwlc.org In the subject line of the email, please include your name and the position for which you are applying (e.g., “Jane Doe: 2022 Sponsored Fellowship Candidate”).
-Electronic submissions are preferred.
-Applications submitted by August 1 will receive priority consideration.
+To apply, please submit a cover letter describing your qualifications and potential project idea, resume, transcript, a 5-10 page writing sample, and contact information for three references via email to firstname.lastname@example.org.
+In the subject line of the email, please include your name and the position for which you are applying (e.g., “Jane Doe: 2023 Sponsored Fellowship Candidate”).
+Applications submitted by July 22, 2022 will receive priority consideration.
 No calls please.